philsinatra/docs/BEMIT-Naming-Convention.md

 - Some blocks are different to others of the same type, so they have a _modifier_.
 They are marked up with the suffix --modifier-name.

 ### ITCSS

+Write CSS based on specificity in the least wasteful order as possible.

+### BEMIT

 - We can give other developers an idea of the scope of an element using namespace prefixes, suck as o- for _objects_ that appear throughout the site (handle with care), and c- for _component_ that probably  only appear once.
 - We can also add an @ suffix for elements that need particular responsive treatment, such as @sm for small screen sizes, or @print.